Topeka, Kansas Divorce Attorneys in Shawnee County

 Child Custody in Shawnee County

-Kansas courts will determine the issue of child custody based upon the best interests of the child.
-A partial list of aspects that the court will consider in determining the best interests of the child include:- The wishes of the parents, the need of the child for a frequent and meaningful relationship with both parents
+Kansas courts will determine the issue of child custody based on the best interests of the child.
+A partial list of aspects that the court will consider in determining the best interests of the child include:

 - The interaction and interrelationship of the child with both the parents and any siblings